juliataitz/Playlister/README.md

 #### artist_search
 `Artist` should have a method named `artist_search` that will format an artist name so that it can be used with the Spotify URI.
 Artist names should be formatted by inserting `+` instead of spaces.

+#### check_song
+`Artist` should have a method named `check_song` that takes in `artist_params`.
+This is a helper method for `create`.
+This method will be called on an instance of artist in the controller.
+In this method, you should you should find or initialize a song from  `song_attributes` within `artist params`.
+Then add set the artist of the song to the current artist and add the song to the the artist's `songs` if the song is `in_spotify`.
+Check if the current artist is `in_spotify?` and save it and return `true`.
+Otherwise this methd should return  `false`.

 ### song.rb
 `Song` should be instantiated by being passed a name.
 Song should validate the song name using the Spotify API and the method `in_spotify?`.
 If the song is not valid, a song should not be created.
 The song should belong to an artist.
 Since we want to make nested resouces for songs, songs should only be able to be created from an artist `show` page.
 When a song is destroyed, the artist it belongs to should not be destroyed.